Little Noah: Scion of Paradise: Release

 Little Noah: Scion of Paradise was released for Nintendo Switch, PlayStation 4, and Windows via Steam on June 28, 2022.
 Versions for Xbox One, Xbox Series X/S, and Windows via Microsoft Store were released on November 2, 2023.
 The game was not put in early access, and has competitive price point.
 This decision was made to reach more players, as it was Cygames' first simultaneous worldwide launch.
 Paid DLC costumes based on Uma Musume Pretty Derby and Princess Connect!
 Re:Dive were added after launch, and it received multiple major updates with additional modes and characters.

 Reception

 Little Noah: Scion of Paradise for Nintendo Switch received "generally favorable" reviews and a score of 87/100, according to review aggregator Metacritic.

 The simple game loop was considered of the game's strongest points.
 Touch Arcade found the game to be more approachable than many of its roguelike peers, and praised its "charming character designs and solid gameplay mechanics".
 Siliconera liked how clear the game conveys information to the player, and how its random elements keep the gameplay fresh.
 Nintendo World Report appreciated that Little Noah can be finished in around 10 hours without overstaying its welcome or overwhelming the player with different currencies, but wished for a more interesting story and some extra modes.
-Lastly, NintendoLife concluded that the game is one they can easily recommend, with "excellent combat" and "satisfying progression", but felt that it’s not ambitious enough to feel truly special.
+Lastly, Nintendo Life concluded that the game is one they can easily recommend, with "excellent combat" and "satisfying progression", but felt that it's not ambitious enough to feel truly special.